 Session affinity

-Session affinity allows you to control how the load balancer selects backends for new connections in a predictable way as long as the number of healthy backends remains constant.
+Session affinity lets you control how the load balancer selects backends for new connections in a predictable way as long as the number of healthy backends remains constant.
 This is useful for applications that need multiple requests from a given user to be directed to the same backend or endpoint.
 Such applications usually include stateful servers used by ads serving, games, or services with heavy internal caching.

 By default, all Google Cloud load balancers select backends by using a